se-for-sci/se-for-sci.github.io/content/week5/typing.md

 `Final` is a shorthand for `Final[Literal[3]]` in this case.
-You can explicitly include the type if you want (and this is not considered an unspecified generic when you turn on the matching flag in mypy, since it's not assuming `Any` for the parameter).
+You can explicitly include the type if you want (and this is not considered an unspecified generic when you turn on the matching flag in MyPy, since it's not assuming `Any` for the parameter).
 Some type checkers (PyLance) treat this a little differently when unspecified, so specifying the type when you have a container is mildly recommended.